 Through our meetings, publications, and other efforts, the Association attempts to discover, collect, and preserve historical records, manuscripts, letters, journals, maps, pictures, and other materials related to East Texas history; to encourage the preservation of buildings of historical interest and architectural worth; and to publish and make known the rich history with which this part of Texas is endowed.

-Plan to attend the upcoming ETHA Fall Meeting
+ETHA Fall Meeting

 Complete our survey--let us know how we can improve!